 This technique is the percentage measured move (not direction, either up or down) priced in.

-Note that these revenue numbers have become increasing important with the recent history of many companies consistently beating EPS.
+Revenue numbers have become increasing important with the recent history of many companies consistently beating EPS.
 The bottom line growth in sales has not been as robust.
 Misses on revenue have become more commonplace though EPS typically achieves expectations.

-More times than not, the market moves along its merry way not surprised by earnings or revenue data.
-Just be aware of quarterly news hype and use my favorite technique to get you the insight you need to be a better trader.
+More times than not, the market moves along its merry way not surprised by earnings or revenue data… just be aware of quarterly news (hype) and use my favorite technique to get you the insight you need to be a better trader.